whipowill/d2r-mod-reformed/README.md

 - **Stackable Runes** - cube a rune to convert to stackable form
 - **Safe Unsocket** - socketed item + key -> get the item and runes back
 - **Corrupted Items** - unsocketed unique/set item + Worldstone Shard -> socketed item
-- **Jewel Fragments** - cube a unwanted jewels into stackable jewel fragments
+- **Jewel Fragments** - cube unwanted jewels into stackable jewel fragments

 ### Todo

 - Enable en masse gem upgrades by the stack
-- Add new sprites for Jewel Fragment and Worldstone Shard
+- Add new sprites for Jewel Fragment and Worldstone Shard (help needed)
-- Make Jewel Fragment recipies work as if it were a Jewel
+- Make Jewel Fragment recipies actually work as if it were a Jewel

 ## Install